What’s A Good Cassia Buds Substitute?

 In a pinch: Cinnamon extract

 You can make cinnamon extract with either cassia cinnamon or Ceylon cinnamon.
-Since you are trying to replace cassia buds and not Ceylon cinnamon buds, you should try to find cassia extract, or make your own.
+Since you are trying to replace cassia buds and not Ceylon cinnamon buds, try to find cassia extract or make your own.
 Cinnamon extract is made by soaking the bark of the cassia cinnamon or Ceylon cinnamon bark in alcohol.
 Your best options are vodka or Everclear.
 The resulting tinctures can be used in many of the applications that might otherwise call for cassia buds.
-Note that in a dish that calls for ras el hanout or Chinese five powder, you will have to add it separately from the powdered ingredients.

 Other alternatives